amarildolucas/fcm_pusher/README.md

-# fcm_pusher
+# FCM Pusher
 A Ruby gem to **send push notifications** from Firebase Cloud Messaging to Android and iOS devices.

-Send push notifications from the server side based in the users actions or behavior is always a MUST HAVE for mobile apps that want engage and conquer more active users.
+Send push notifications from the server side based in the users actions or behaviors is always a MUST HAVE for mobile apps that want engage and conquer more active users.

-Pusher make this easy as you don't need to add repeatable code or pollute your code base.
+FCM Pusher makes this very easy as you don't need to add repeatable code or pollute your code base.
 So you can focus on important business logics for your app.

 # Installation